ndom91/home2020/blog/plex-setup/2020-07-13-plex-setup.md

 **Client username** and **Client password** are the web login credentials you selected when setting up qBittorrent earlier.

-And finally, the **Add label to torrent** is the TV category we created in qBittorrent earlier as well, in my case 'TV'.
+And finally, the **Add label to torrent** is the TV category we created in qBittorrent earlier.

-After that is all entered, you can select "Test Connection" at the bottom of this form to confirm everything is working.
+After that is all entered, you can select **Test Connection** at the bottom of this form to confirm everything is working.

 There are a few other settings you should adjust in Sickchill, but I won't go over them here.
-They are personal settings such as which torrent provider you want to use, what post processing settings like file naming, etc. You can set this up however you like.
-Just make sure the files are being saved to `/opt/media/tv`!
+They are personal settings such as which torrent provider you want to use, what post processing settings you want like file naming format, etc. You can set this up however you like, just make sure the files are being saved to `/opt/media/tv`!

 ### Couchpotato

-Last, but not least.
-Couchpotato.
+Last, but not least - Couchpotato.
 This is also simply a matter of cloning their repository:

 ```bash
 cd /opt